This post includes an overview of all GED® prep classes and testing centers in the Roseville area.

 Not for the public

 The General Educational Development exam, commonly referred to as the GED, is a standardized exam distributed throughout the U.S. It is the purpose of the exam, like the TASC and HiSET, to help individuals who did not graduate high school.
-The GED exam allows these adults to acquire the needed credentials to further their education or advance in the working world.
+The California HSE diploma allows these adults to acquire the needed credentials to further their education or advance in the working world.

 Lowered GED passing score